cannikin/rubyweaver/README.md

 * Verify you want to install an unsigned extension
 * Restart Dreamweaver and you're all set!

-I've also used this on CS4 with no problems, but I don't entirely remember the instalaltion process.
+I've also used this on CS4 with no problems, but I don't entirely remember the installation process.
 I believe you can skip creating the zxp and just install it from the mxi file.

 Features
 ========